Rocket propellant: Hybrid propellants

 The primary remaining difficulty with hybrids is with mixing the propellants during the combustion process.
 In solid propellants, the oxidizer and fuel are mixed in a factory in carefully controlled conditions.
 Liquid propellants are generally mixed by the injector at the top of the combustion chamber, which directs many small swift-moving streams of fuel and oxidizer into one another.
 Liquid-fueled rocket injector design has been studied at great length and still resists reliable performance prediction.
 In a hybrid motor, the mixing happens at the melting or evaporating surface of the fuel.
 The mixing is not a well-controlled process and generally, quite a lot of propellant is left unburned, which limits the efficiency of the motor.
 The combustion rate of the fuel is largely determined by the oxidizer flux and exposed fuel surface area.
-This combustion rate is not usually sufficient for high power operations such as boost stages unless the surface area or oxidizer flux is high.
-Too high of oxidizer flux can lead to flooding and loss of flame holding that locally extinguishes the combustion.
-Surface area can be increased, typically by longer grains or multiple ports, but this can increase combustion chamber size, reduce grain strength and/or reduce volumetric loading.
-Additionally, as the burn continues, the hole down the center of the grain (the 'port') widens and the mixture ratio tends to become more oxidizer rich.
+This combustion rate is not usually sufficient for high-power operations such as boost stages unless the surface area or oxidizer flux is high.
+Too-high oxidizer flux can lead to flooding and loss of flame-holding, which locally extinguishes the combustion.
+Surface area can be increased, typically by longer grains or multiple ports, but this can increase combustion chamber size, reduce grain strength, and reduce volumetric loading.
+Additionally, as the burn continues, the hole down the center of the grain (the "port") widens, and the mixture ratio tends to become more oxidizer-rich.

-There has been much less development of hybrid motors than solid and liquid motors.
+There has been much less development of hybrid motors than of solid and liquid motors.
 For military use, ease of handling and maintenance have driven the use of solid rockets.
-For orbital work, liquid fuels are more efficient than hybrids and most development has concentrated there.
+For orbital work, liquid fuels are more efficient than hybrids, and most development has concentrated there.
 There has recently been an increase in hybrid motor development for nonmilitary suborbital work: